Are you wondering how you can save money with a baby? Maybe you are worried you won’t be able to afford things once your baby is born.

 There are too many possible factors to be able to say with 100% certainty why people are the way they are.
 The reason why little Johnny gets angry at his toy when it doesn’t work could be partially due to his traits when he was born, but could also be due to the behavior he saw from his dad.

-So what does all of that have to do with saving money?
+So what does all of that have to do with saving money with a baby?

 Our kids will model our behaviors.
 The extent in which they will do what we do is the uncertain part.
 But it is important to know that what we do, how we act, the things we say will impact our children.